graphprompt/graphprompt-web/index.md

 effectiveness of our framework.</p>

 ## Acknowledgements
-This research is supported in part by project #MMT-p2-23 of the Shun Hing Institute of Advanced Engineering, The Chinese University of Hong Kong, by grants from the Research Grant Council of the Hong Kong Special Administrative Region, China (No. CUHK 14217622), NSFC (No. 61972087, No. 62206067, No. U1936205, No.
+<p style="text-align:justify">This research is supported in part by project #MMT-p2-23 of the
+Shun Hing Institute of Advanced Engineering, The Chinese University of Hong Kong, by grants from the Research Grant Council of the Hong Kong Special Administrative Region, China (No. CUHK 14217622), NSFC (No. 61972087, No. 62206067, No. U1936205, No.